Seanlhe/optistaff-frontend/docs/project-structure.md

 ---

-*This documentation reflects the current project structure as of July 2025.
-Please update as the project evolves.*
+*This documentation reflects the current project structure as of July 14, 2025, including recent major updates to authentication system, hooks architecture, and UI components.
+The project is in active development with significant progress in core functionality implementation.*